ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-11-18-how-to-get-started-with-web-ui-automation.md

  }
 ```

 At this point, the IDE will inform you that you are missing two classes: goTo() and homePage().
-Both of these classes are just an intermediate link, and should be declared in ApplicationManager class, let’s do this, and create the classes by adding the declaration of helper classes instances.
+Both of these classes are just an intermediate link, and should be declared in ApplicationManager class, let's do this, and create the classes by adding the declaration of helper classes instances.
 After private String browser; add the following:
 ```
  private NavigationHelper navigationHelper;